bruno-farias/simple-framework-nodatabase/README.md

 - Just install using git on command line: git clone git@github.com:bruno-farias/lightspeed.git
 - After cloning the repository, go to folder lightspeed and run: composer install
 - To run the app, go to lightspeed/web and type into command line: php -S localhost:8080
+- Then access on your favorite browser (I hope that it's not the internet explorer) http://localhost:8080/
 - That's all! :D